cdinger/rasql/README.md

 ## Everything is a relation

 The result of every projection, selection, join (and others) is just a relation.
-This lets you compose smaller relations to get around any wackyness your database schema is imposing on you.
+This lets you compose smaller relations to get around any wackiness your database schema is imposing on you.

 ```clojure
 (defrelation person :ps_person)